rhotertj/rhotertj-site/content/posts/nextcloud-domain.md

 ---
-title: "Changing the domain of your (docker) nextcloud instance."
+title: "Changing the domain of your dockerized Nextcloud instance."
 date: 2022-08-01T17:30:40+02:00
 draft: false
 ---